Korps landelijke politiediensten

+The KLPD replaced the Rijkspolitie (National Police), which had existed from 1945 until 1993.
 The KLPD was independent from the regional police forces; but like them, it was subordinate to the Dutch Ministry of the Interior and had a staff of approximately 4,500.
 The KLPD operated both at national and international level from its HQ in Driebergen near Utrecht.
 The agency also maintained the national most wanted list.

 In January 2013 the KLPD was merged into a single National Police Corps (Korps Nationale Politie), divided in ten regional units and a central unit.

+History

+The KLPD was established in 1993 with the Police Act of 1993.
+The KLPD replaced the Rijkspolitie (National Police), which had been the Dutch national police force from 1945 until then.

 Divisions

 The KLPD had 11 operational divisions.

 National Crime Squad

 The National Crime Squad (Dienst Nationale Recherche, DNR) has a staff of approximately 800 employees and a number of units located around the Netherlands.
 It investigates organized and other serious crime extending across regional or national boundaries.
 The service pays particular attention to preventive measures based on intelligence gathering, investigation and the provision of advice.

 Examples of crimes it tackles are synthetic drugs, people smuggling, crime originating from South-East Asia and South America, major Dutch criminal networks, and crime connected with logistical hubs such as Schiphol Airport and the seaports.
 Other targeted areas include major fraud, serious white-collar crime, terrorism and war crimes.
 Owing to its international orientation, the DNR also plays a major role in dealing with requests from other countries for legal assistance.
 The DNR works closely with the regional police and the supra-regional teams.
 Its units at non-central level are based at various places in the Netherlands, generally close to the supra-regional teams.
 Personnel are usually on secondment from the regions.

 Various other investigative services work closely with the DNR including the Fiscal Information and Investigation Service and the Economic Investigation Service, both of which come under the Tax and Customs Administration, and actively cooperate in tracing illegal aliens and imports.